orycho/Intro/README.md

 Variables must always be initialized explicitely when defined:
 <pre>var x<-3;
 var f<-fun(a,b)->return a*a+b*b; end;</pre>
+* Identifiers may contain of letters, digits and underscores, but may not begin with a digit. "abc", "_long_ident_344" are ok, "3d" is not.
 * Some syntax sugar is provided for declarations of variables with function types, removing the "<-fun":
 <pre>var line(slope,offset)->return fun(x)->return slope*x+offset; end; end;</pre>
 * Conditions use the common if...then...else with the last branch ending with an end, additional conditions use the single word elsif: